Influence Maximization in Ising Models: Introduction

 We show that the critical temperature $\beta_c$ also pinpoints a computational phase transition for the influence maximization problem on sparse Ising models.
 In fact, we consider a more general version of influence maximization where we want to maximize the influence on an arbitrary linear function of $X_v$'s under a bounded budget; see \cref{subsec:inf-max} for formal definitions. \begin{theorem}[Informal version of \cref{thm:max-inf,thm:hardness}] Consider Ising models on bounded-degree graphs and let $k \in \N^+$ be a constant for the budget. \begin{itemize} \item If $|\beta| < \beta_c$, then one can find $(S,\sigma_S)$ whose influence is $\eps$-close to the optimal value within time $O(n) \cdot \poly(1/\eps)$; \item If $|\beta| > \beta_c$, then there is no $\poly(n,1/\eps)$-time algorithm for influence maximization. \end{itemize}

 \end{theorem}

 One important feature of our algorithmic result is that the running time of the algorithm is linear in $n$.
 Naively, one can easily obtain a polynomial-time algorithm by enumerating all possible $(S,\sigma_S)$ and find their corresponding influences.
-Since in the high-temperature regime we are able to sample or compute marginals in polynomial time, such a brute force algorithm runs in polynomial time; however, the exponent in $n$ is a large constant depending on $k$.
+Since in the high-temperature regime we are able to approximately sample from the distribution or estimate the marginals in polynomial time, such a brute force algorithm runs in polynomial time; however, the exponent in $n$ is a large constant depending on $k$.
+Our algorithm has the advantage of being linear-time, assuming we have a constant budget $k = O(1)$.

 To obtain a linear-time algorithm, we utilize the decay of correlation property and the spectral independence technique in a novel way.
 In the high-temperature regime (i.e.~$|\beta| < \beta_c$), the correlation/influence between a vertex $v$ and a subset $S \subseteq V$ of vertices is known to decay exponentially fast with their graph distance $\dist_G(v,S)$ \cite{Wei06,LLY13,CLV20}; see \cref{subsec:unique} for details.
 The key in our approach is to approximate the global influence of $(S,\sigma_S)$ on the whole vertex set $V$ by a local influence on only vertices sufficiently close to $S$ when correlation decay and spectral independence hold; see \cref{prop:approx-local}.
 The proof of the algorithmic result is provided in \cref{sec:alg}.